JenniferLang1921/click-game/README.md

 Around The World Click Game is a game where users try to click each of the pictures only once.
 If they click all 12 pictures, they win.
 If they click a picture twice, the game starts over.

-Backend Technologies Used:  Node.js, Express,
+Backend Technologies Used: Babel, Webpack

 Frontend Technologies Used: React.js, Bootstrap, ES6, JSX